plut/InfinityEngine.jl/README.md

  - we could have an easier syntax for defining e.g. items:
     Item("Sword of Infinity", etc.)
  - resolution of namespace conflicts via modules + automatic generation of resource names;
  - speed (besides this being faster than OCaml, all changes could be computed in one single execution of the program, e.g. no need to do many rewrites of `dialog.tlk` with total quadratic complexity...);
  - allows validation of mod content (e.g. translations in .po format?);
  - allows easier inclusion of mod metadata;
  - built-in portability (no need to call shell scripts or .bat files, Julia contains all the needed functions).

 Current status: **very limited use cases**.
 This can currently load and display strings, items and dialogues (but not yet modify them).
+However, this indeed seems very much faster than NearInfinity for those use cases.

 ## `dialogs.jl`